Linda-Masia/DM-Group-3/README.md

 Error: Index already exists
 ```
 **Solution**:
-- This is informational, not an error
+- This is informational, not an error - it shows us that the indexes already exist
 - Indexes are idempotent (safe to recreate)

 ---